-Whether you're a first-time mom, mother of a brood or a passerby who has seen children act out in this way, what you've encounter is known as a "super tantrum".
+Whether you're a first-time mom, mother of a brood, or a passerby who has seen children act out in this way, what you've encountered is known as a "super tantrum."
 What is the cause, and what should you do?

 What Is a Super Tantrum?